sanjay-kv/recode-website/community/our-documentation.md

 ---
-id: features
+id: our-documentation.md
-sidebar_position: 2
+sidebar_position: 3
-title: Features of  CodeHarborHub Documentation
+title: How to add Tutorials
-sidebar_label: Features
+sidebar_label: Documentation Guidelines
 description: "This documentation is intended to help you get started with CodeHarborHub and to provide you with a comprehensive guide to the features and functionality of the platform.
 This is a place to learn about technology, programming, web development, data science, and more."
 tags:
   [